 Fold the paper so that it is long and narrow.
-On one end draw a “C” shape like you are going to make a heart.
-When you get 1 1/4 inches from the fold and 3 1/2 inches from the cut edge, draw a diagonal line to the corner opposite from the fold.
+On one end, draw a “C” shape like you are going to make a heart.
+When you get 1 1/4 inches from the fold and 3 1/2 inches from the cut edge, draw a diagonal line to the corner opposite to the fold.

 Cut on your line.
 You will have a fish shape.

 Unfold your paper and add some glue, then fold again.